hjacobs/vagrant-dev-box/README.md

         cd vagrant-dev-box
         vagrant up

+4. Connect to the Vagrant box via SSH:

+        vagrant ssh

 If you are already running Ubuntu (or Xubuntu) 14.04, you can apply the Puppet manifests manually on your main system.
 Applying the puppet configuration to your local system: